Neargye/nameof/doc/reference.md

 ## `NAMEOF_ENUM_FLAG`

-* Obtains name of enum flag variable.
+* Obtains the name of an enum flag value.

 * Returns `string`.

-* If argument does not have name or [out of range](limitations.md#nameof-enum), returns empty `string`, in debug occurs assert.
+* If the value is zero or contains an unnamed flag, returns an empty `string`.

 * Examples